 Enforceability.
 If any provision of this agreement is unenforceable, the parties (or, if we cannot agree, a court) will revise it so that it can be enforced.
 Even if no revision is possible, the rest of this agreement will remain in place.

 Entire agreement.
 This agreement does not grant any implied intellectual property licenses to confidential information, except as stated above.
 We may have contracts with each other covering other specific aspects of our relationship (“other contracts”).
 The other contract may include commitments about confidential information, either within it or by referencing another non-disclosure agreement.
 If so, those obligations remain in place for purposes of that other contract.
 With this exception, this is the entire agreement between us regarding confidential information.
 It replaces all other agreements and understandings regarding confidential information.
 We can only change this agreement with a signed document that states that it is changing this agreement.

+Dispute Resolution:

+(a) Any and all disputes or controversies arising, out of or in connection with the interpretation, performance or non-performance, or termination or which are in any manner connected to or touching upon it, shall to the extent possible, be settled in the first instance by prompt and good faith negotiations between the parties.
+The parties agree that if a dispute or controversy cannot be resolved by mutual consent within a period of thirty (30) days from the day on which written notice of such dispute is given by one party to the other, the dispute controversy or deadlock shall be finally settled by arbitration, if consented to by both the parties in writing.

+(b) All arbitral proceeding in relation to this Agreement shall be conducted in accordance with the provisions of the Indian Arbitration and Conciliation Act, 1996, by a sole Arbitrator to be appointed mutually by both parties within 60 days from the day on which both parties consent to arbitrate.
+All order and awards made in arbitral proceedings shall be in writing.
+All expenses will be equally divided between both the parties.

+(c) Arbitration may be commenced during or after the term of this Agreement.
+During the pendency of any arbitration, unless the Agreement has been terminated by either party, each party shall continue to perform its obligations hereunder and shall not in any manner suspend, slow or otherwise defer or affect the services in any manner under the Agreement because of the pendency of such arbitration proceedings.

+(d) The venue of the arbitration shall be in Mumbai, India and the language of the arbitral proceedings and all document and communications between the parties shall be in English.
+The arbitration awards shall be final, conclusive and binding on both the parties.

 7. Independent Contractor.